Learn From The Smartest Millionaire Minds in Business

 How are you managing your resources?

-And by resources, I mean everything from your thoughts and your time, to your money and the places you frequent.
+And by resources, that means everything from your thoughts and your time to your money and the places you frequent.

 Do you want to experience real success?

-Then you must believe deep down inside that you are the one in control.
+Then you must believe deep down inside that you are the one in control, asserts Harv.

 It is you behind the wheel.